giampaolo/psutil/docs/stdlib-equivalents.rst

        See :ref:`FAQ <faq_cpu_count>`.
    * - :func:`getloadavg`
      - :func:`os.getloadavg`
-     - Same as :func:`os.getloadavg` on POSIX, but psutil also offers Windows support (emulated).
+     - Same as :func:`os.getloadavg` on POSIX, but psutil also has Windows support.

 Disk
 ~~~~